Following on from Pt 1…

 My freshly-oiled freehub spinning freely once again.
 The charge?
 One whole dollar!
 He wouldn’t take a cent more, and insisted it was to help me on my way.

 Patricio’s young apprentice at work.
 I’m sure he’ll turn out as adept as his boss.

 Judging by the posters on the wall, the area seems to have a thriving mountain bike scene.

-Another bike shop round the corner had these natty stickers, to transform bog standard frames into the likes of fancy Specializeds, Cannondales, even Tomacs, Redlines and Oranges!
+Another bike shop round the corner had these an assortment of stickers, to transform bog standard frames into the likes of fancy Specializeds, Cannondales, even Tomacs, Redlines and Oranges!

 I also managed to track down some fuel for my Trangia – ‘alcohol industrial’ is the name used for methylalated spirits in Ecuador.
 When the owner of the hardware store found out I was from the UK, he announced – in pigeon English – that it was Paul McCartney’s birthday that very day.
 Which it was.

 Ecuador is incredibly cheap to eat.
-A three course almuerzo - soup, main, juice and sometimes even a desert or piece of fruit – is often as little as a $1.75.
-The meals can be a bit samey, and they’re light on veg – bu they’re fuel.
-The juices are great, and there’s loads of cheap fruit and veg in the market.
+A three course almuerzo – soup, main, juice and sometimes even a desert or piece of fruit – is often as little as a $1.75.
 Get used to soggy popcorn though: Ecuadorians lob them in their soups.

 Ogre, riding great again thanks to Patricio.

 Farewell beloved XTRs…